intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/normalization.md

 * `epsilon`: Fuzz parameter.
 Default is 0.001.
 * `momentum`: Momentum in the computation of the exponential average of the mean and standard deviation of the data, for feature-wise normalization.
 Default is 0.99.
 * `betaInit`: Name of initialization function for shift parameter.
+See [here](initialization/#available-initialization-methods) for available initialization strings.
 Default is 'zero'.
 * `gammaInit`: Name of initialization function for scale parameter.
+See [here](initialization/#available-initialization-methods) for available initialization strings.
 Default is 'one'.
 * `dimOrdering`: Format of input data.
 Either 'th' (Channel First) or 'tf' (Channel Last).
 Default is 'th'.
 For 'th', axis along which to normalize is 1.
 For 'tf', axis is 3.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.